ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_14_img_segmentation_app/guide.en-asia.md

 ### Build the Docker image from the Dockerfile

-Before continuing, **make sure you are in the directory containing the application files** (requirements.txt, packages.txt, Dockerfile, python files).
+Before continuing, **make sure you are in the directory containing the application files** (requirements.txt, Dockerfile, python files).

 Once you are in it, launch the following command to build your application image: